thuvasooriya/thuvasooriya/cv.typ

 )

-A simple human from planet earth, who loves to integrate art, science and technology to create a smile in the face of others.
-Moderate experience in graphic manipulation, web development, low level programming, robotics, digital design and performance optimization.
+From planet earth, loves to integrate art, science and technology to create a smile in the face of others.
+Moderate experience in systems programming, robotics, digital design, algorithms, and performance optimization.
+Past experience in web development, graphics manipulation.
-Currently obsessed with RISC-V and open-source digital design tool-chains.
+Currently obsessed with modular robotics, RISC-V IP design, and open-source toolchains.

 = Projects

 #resume-entry(
   title: "ViT Accelerator IP for a custom RISC-V core in FPGA",
   location: github-link("thuvasooriya/vit-malware-detector"),
-  date: "May 2024 - Present",
+  date: "May 2024 - Sep 2024",
   description: "DVCON 24 - India",
   // title-link: "https://biosense-ai.github.io/"
 )